Thoughts on Leadership

 where we will debunk this myth (and tell you what shortcuts you can take!)

-Lederens nøgle til bedre trivsel og præstationer: Godmorgen, tak og undskyld
+Lederens nøgle til bedre trivsel og præstationer

 De seneste syv år har vi rundet en stor del af vores foredrag og lederudviklingsforløb af med en måske simpel påmindelse: Hvis ikke du kan huske andet, så husk de tre ord; godmorgen, tak og undskyld – så går det sjældent helt galt.